 What is quidditch?

-Quidditch is a co-ed sport that is best described as a mix of handball, rugby and dodgeball, casually played on brooms.
+Quidditch is a mixed gender sport that is best described as a mix of handball, rugby and dodgeball, casually played on brooms.
 The sport was first played in Vermont, US, in 2005.
-It has is roots in the fictional sport of the Harry Potter series, but since its creation it has developed into a fast growing sport with several hundreds to thousands active clubs.
+It has it’s roots in the fictional sport of the Harry Potter series, but since it’s creation it has developed into a fast growing sport with several hundreds to thousands active clubs.

 Video credits: Bournemouth Banshees Quidditch

 Want to try quidditch yourself?
-The Wageningen Werewolves train twice a week, please send us a message in advance if you’d like to join.
+The Wageningen Werewolves train twice a week.
+On monday from 20.30-22.00 and on wednesday from 20.00-22.00, both on field D at the Bongerd.
+Please send us a message in advance if you’d like to join.

 Do you live elswhere in The Netherlands?
 Click here for an overview of Dutch teams.